 In 1975, two young men from Seattle founded a company that would be to the Computer Age what the Ford Motor Company was to the Automobile Age.
 Like Henry Ford, William H. Gates III (b.
-1955) and Paul Allen (b.
-1953) transformed a new technology by building on the inventions of others, creating a mass market for what had once been a novelty for the few.
+1955) and Paul Allen (1953-2018) transformed a new technology by building on the inventions of others, creating a mass market for what had once been a novelty for the few.
 Their company -- originally called Micro-soft, an abbreviation for microcomputer software -- helped change the living, working, and recreational habits of hundreds of millions of people around the world.

 A Small Box That Blinked